divyanshugit/divyanshugit.github.io/_pages/about.md

 Hi, I'm a ML Research Engineer at [Enkrypt AI](https://enkryptai.com).

-Previously, I was working as a Research Associate
+Previously, I was working as a Research Associate at
-<a href="https://iisc.ac.in/">IISc</a>, concentrating on Neural Machine Translation for Indic Languages and Machine Unlearning in the context of Generative Models.
+<a href="https://iisc.ac.in/">IISc</a>, under the Guidance of <a href="https://sites.google.com/view/prathosh/home">Prof. Prathosh A P</a>, concentrating on Neural Machine Translation for Indic Languages and Machine Unlearning in the context of Generative Models.

 <p>
 I enjoy doing research and contributing to open-source projects in the context of machine learning.